Sydney Olympic FC: Women's team

-Sydney Olympic has always prided itself on having girls and women's teams of all ages, that have represented the club.
-Going back to the 1970's, 1980's and 1990's, where its teams played throughout various district associations, such as Bankstown, Canterbury, Eastern Suburbs and St George.
+Sydney Olympic has always prided itself on having girls and women's teams of all ages that have represented the club.
+Going back to the 1970s, 1980s and 1990s, where its teams played throughout various district associations, such as Bankstown, Canterbury, Eastern Suburbs and St George.

-In 2006, Sydney Olympic's women's teams were officially re-established, to participate in Football NSW competitions.
+In 2006, Sydney Olympic's women's teams were officially re-established to participate in Football NSW competitions.
 After rising through the Leagues, it achieved promotion to the top tier NPL NSW Women's competition in season 2018.